Detox Centers Asheville, NC

 Rha Health Services Inc

 Rha Health Services Inc is an alcohol and drug detox center in Asheville, NC, located at 356 Biltmore Avenue, Suite 200, in the 28801 zip code of Buncombe County.
-Rha Health Services Inc provides alcohol detox, meth detox and benzodiazepines detox.
-Rha Health Services Inc also provides intensive outpatient treatment, general outpatient treatment and short term inpatient treatment.
-Rha Health Services Inc accommodates judicial clients, adult women and adult men and also offers rational emotive behavioral therapy REBT, prevention of relapses and substance use counseling.
+Rha Health Services Inc provides opioid detox, meth detox and cocaine detox.
+Rha Health Services Inc accommodates sexual abuse victims, people with dual diagnosis treatment and pregnant/postpartum women.
+It offers regular outpatient treatment, residential treatment and short term inpatient treatment.
+It also offers prevention of relapses, cognitive behavioral therapy and substance use counseling.

 Crossroads Treatment Center Asheville